ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/integrations/postgresql-protocol/power-bi.markdown

 ### Retrieve Collections Data

-When ou connect the database, A list of your database's collection will appear.
+When you connect the database, A list of your database's collection will appear.

 !["Collections"](images/collections.png "Collections")